astorm/blackboard-soap-client/README.md

 A PHP client library for Blackboard 9's Soap API.
 Project goals include

-- Providing more transparency into WS-Security Header
+- Providing more transparency into WS-Security Header ...
-- Without requiring users to generate their own headers or parameter XML
+- ... without requiring users to generate their own headers or parameter XML
 - Use code generation to provide transparency into methods and their parameters
 - Enough documentation of Blackboard objects to use them (i.e. Filters)